GENI-NSF/geni-tools/README-omni.txt

                         checking of inputs
   --arbitrary-option    Add an arbitrary option to ListResources (for testing
                         purposes)
+  --raise-error-on-v2-amapi-error
+                        In AM API v2, if an AM returns a non-0 (failure) result code, raise an AMAPIError.
+Default False.
+For use by scripts.
   --no-tz               Do not send timezone on RenewSliver --no-ssl              do not use ssl --orca-slice-id=ORCA_SLICE_ID